-Term BIOLOGY Curriculum Content Assessment(s) (assessment title, duration and Extra-Curricular Options (Places to visit; wider reading; TCTTT Biologi Carricalani Content approx date) clubs to join) Year 13 Cu urriculum Overview: logy students build on their Y12 biology knowledge, practical skills and mathematic skills to a · ding and fluency of biology.
-At the end of the course, students are ready to continue their st udies in biology or science related degree.
-Energy transfer in and between organisms- photosynthesis In communities, the biological molecules produced by photosynthesis are consumed by other organisms, including animals, bacteria and fungi.
+Term BIOLOGY Curriculum Content Assessment(s) (assessment title, duration and approx date) Extra-Curricular Options (Places to visit; wider reading; clubs to join) ırriculum Overview: ogy students build on their Y12 biology knowledge, practical skills and mathematic skills to c ding and fluency of biology.
+At the end of the course, students are ready to continue their stu degree. uling and fluency of biology.
+At the end of the course, stadents are ready to continue their sta dules III biology of science related 3 Frank transfer is and between averagines, what a mathematic Energy transfer in and between organisms- photosynthesis In communities, the biological molecules produced by photosynthesis are consumed by other organisms, including animals, bacteria and fungi.
 Some of these are used as respiratory substrates by these consumers.
 Photosynthesis and respiration are not 100% efficient.
 The transfer of biomass and its stored chemical energy in a community from one organism to a consumer is also not 100% efficient.
 Students will learn about/ develop skills of: The light-dependent reaction The light-independent reaction Identify factors that limit the rate of photosynthesis Year 13 Respiration HT1 Respiration produces ATP.
 Students will learn about/ develop skills of: Glycolysis Link reaction and Krebs cycle Oxidative phosphorylation Anaerobic respiration • Energy and ecosystems In any ecosystem, plants synthesise organic compounds from atmospheric, or aquatic, carbon dioxide.
 Most of the sugars synthesised by plants are used by the plant as respiratory substrates.
 The rest are used to make other groups of biological molecules.
 These biological molecules form the biomass of the plants.